 b: Has a high enough micro-loft that it contains a good level of air per square inch, i.e. not super dense (old school Helly Hansen was just such a fabric).

 c: Has minimum contact with the skin, a good example being a brushed polyester fabric or micropile.
-This means that even when a fabric is saturated it will feel dry, as the actual contacts points quickly dried (and a dry skin will dry the fabric).
+This means that even when a fabric is saturated it will feel dry, as the actual contacts points quickly dried (and dry skin will dry the fabric).

 d: Allow the sweat out.
 Some companies use a mesh fabric (such as the current Marmot DriClime), to create a fabric with more pathways out for sweat, plus pockets of air do not get wet but do hold dead air).
 With this style, you can dump heat very effectively.

 So what are the stand out base layers, or if not standout then better than cotton?
 Well on the conventional front I worked with Montane for several years and found their Premino base layers hit a lot of marks for me (being a mix of Merino wool and Primaloft, Patagonia’s Capilene air being very similar), as the light to medium weight tops had a low density and was a good balance between a natural and a synthetic (it didn’t stink but dried fast).
 I remember going paddle boarding once with my kids at Convict lake near Mammoth.
-I had a premino top on while the kids had cotton t-shirts, and of course we all fell in.
+I had a premino top on while the kids had cotton t-shirts, and of course, we all fell in.
 Paddling back I realised why they were shivering hard after twenty minutes, my top ‘felt’ dry, which I doubt would be the case if it had been 100% merino (wool after loses its shape when wet, which undermines the materials skin contact area).
-My ideal base layer would be full sleeve but have sleeves I could roll up, a feature a long front zipper (down to your bellybutton, so you could dump heat), a hood (heat retention is as important as heat dumping), and long, not too thin and not too thick, and have used this kind of top in some very cold temps when active.
+My ideal base layer would be full sleeve but have sleeves I could roll up, a feature a long front zipper (down to your belly button, so you could dump heat), a hood (heat retention is as important as heat dumping), and a long, not too thin and not too thick, and have used this kind of top in some very cold temps when active.

 But by far the best - and in some ways worse - base layer out there is the Norwegian brand Brynje, which is just made from Polypropylene mesh, and is about the most unsophisticated underwear you’ll find.
 Why it works so well is Polypropylene will not absorb any moisture and being mesh is primarily air, so is warm when the air is still (under a windproof for example).
 It dries super fast and has the lowest ‘chill’ factor of any fabric I’ve used (whenever I climb a wall my ‘storm kit’ always includes a Brynje top and bottoms as insurance).